Showing posts with label suicide. Show all posts

 I say all that as a lowly fan, a woman whose existence was unknown to him, a woman who imagined that he was, in some way, ethereal.

-My favorite Williams film, and one of my favorite movies ever, is The Fisher KingIn it, Williams plays Parry, a homeless man with mental illness who lies on his back in Central Park, nude, watching the clouds.
+My favorite Williams film, and one of my favorite movies ever, is The Fisher KingIn it, Williams plays Parry, an unhoused man with mental illness who lies on his back in Central Park, nude, watching the clouds.

 When he died, people said they were shocked but not surprised, that there often seemed to be "something about him."
 My inept description of that "something" is wistful melancholy, a look I liked to think meant that he knew more than all of us mere mortals combined, and that the knowledge weighed heavy.
 Sometimes that look came with a faint smile, a barely perceptible upward curve of the lips, a smile that belied resignation.